AssemblyScript/website/src/stdlib/crypto.md

----
-description: Crypto implementation on top of WASI.
----

 # crypto

-An implementation of the `crypto` global on top of WASI.
-Requires a WASI-enabled host and opting into WASI in the entry file with
+An implementation of the `crypto` global.
+Due to the lack of an alternative, this API requires a WASI-enabled host or polyfill, then opting into WASI in the entry file with

 ```ts
 import "wasi";